Mat Bodie

-Mathew Bodie (born March 7, 1990) is a Canadian professional ice hockey defenceman who is currently playing for ERC Ingolstadt of the Deutsche Eishockey Liga (DEL).
+Mathew Bodie (born March 7, 1990) is a former Canadian professional ice hockey defenceman who last played for ERC Ingolstadt of the Deutsche Eishockey Liga (DEL).

 Playing career

 As a member of the Winnipeg Thrashers midget hockey team, he was named the Most Valuable player and top defenceman at the 2008 Telus Cup.
 The Thrashers captured the silver medal.

 Bodie playing for the Union Dutchmen during the 2014 Frozen Four.

 Bodie played collegiate hockey for the Union Dutchmen in the NCAA Men's Division I ECAC Hockey conference.
 In his sophomore year, Bodie's outstanding play was recognized when he was selected to the 2011–12 ECAC Hockey First Team.
 He captained the team as a senior, leading them to win the 2014 NCAA Division I men's ice hockey tournament, the first championship win in school history.

 Undrafted, Bodie was signed by the New York Rangers to a one-year entry-level contract on April 15, 2014, after Union won the NCAA Championship.